 The orchestra regularly auditions musicians from throughout the Baltic Sea region in order to renew and refresh the pool of outstanding players who perform with the orchestra on tour.
-The Baltic Sea Philharmonic works with the region’s top conservatoires to recruit the best and brightest musicians, who are usually aged between 18 to 28.
-From 8 to 19 March, a total of 70 players from across all the orchestral instrumental groups came to audition at Talent Days in Palanga, Riga, Tallinn, Helsinki and St. Petersburg.
-To the Talent Day in Berlin on 25 June 2019 another 30 musicians applied.
+The Baltic Sea Philharmonic works with the region’s top conservatories to recruit the best and brightest musicians, who are usually aged between 18 to 28.
+From 8 to 19 March, a total of 70 players across all the orchestral instrumental groups came to audition at our Talent Days in Palanga, Riga, Tallinn, Helsinki and St. Petersburg.
+Another 30 musicians applied to our Talent Day in Berlin on 25 June 2019.

-The Baltic Sea Philharmonic, under its visionary conductor Kristjan Järvi, has established a reputation as a boundary-breaking ensemble, through its commitment to playing major orchestral works by heart and through innovations such as immersive concert experiences that feature cutting-edge lighting, sound design and projection art.
+The Baltic Sea Philharmonic, under its visionary conductor Kristjan Järvi, has established a reputation as a boundary-breaking ensemble through its commitment to playing major orchestral works by heart and through innovations such as immersive concert experiences that feature cutting-edge lighting, sound design and projection art.
 It should therefore come as no surprise that the orchestra’s auditioning process is special too.
-Applicants had the opportunity to shine in a solo first round, but also in a new second round in which they joined a full orchestra rehearsal.
-And because the Talent Tour is being held as open auditions, all interested musicians were able to listen to the first-round auditions and full orchestra rehearsals, even if they themselves were not auditioning.
-For young conservatoire players eager to learn more about the Baltic Sea Philharmonic, these rehearsals are a window on the orchestra’s world, and a unique chance to see how this convention-busting ensemble works.
+Applicants had the opportunity to shine not only in a solo first round, but also in a new second round in which they joined a full orchestra rehearsal.
+Also, because the Talent Days were held as open auditions, all interested musicians were able to listen to the first-round auditions and full orchestra rehearsals, even if they themselves were not auditioning.
+For young conservatory players eager to learn more about the Baltic Sea Philharmonic, these rehearsals were a window on the orchestra’s world and offered a unique chance to see how this convention-busting ensemble works.